TitanCA: Lessons from Orchestrating LLM Agents to Discover 100+ CVEs: How TitanCA works

 \subsection{Module 1: The Matcher (VulCoCo)}

 The first module performs vulnerable clone detection.
 VulCoCo~\cite{bui2025vulcoco} generates embeddings of the candidate functions and compares them against a curated database of known vulnerable functions.
 Our main sources are the NVD and the TitanVul dataset~\cite{li2025out}, which contains approximately 40,000 vulnerability samples spanning diverse languages and vulnerability types.
 The module uses similarity search over a vector database to identify candidate matches, then employs an LLM as a semantic validator to confirm whether the detected similarity reflects a genuine vulnerability pattern rather than a superficial syntactic resemblance.
 If the candidate function is flagged as vulnerable, we skip the remaining modules; otherwise, the function flows to the following modules.
 This initial scan maximizes recall because the similarity matches are highly likely to be genuine vulnerabilities.
 This is a deliberate design choice, since subsequent modules are more computationally expensive while contributing more towards false positives filtering.
+For the complete clone-detection algorithm and its evaluation, see Bui et al.~\cite{bui2025vulcoco}.